hexxone/audiorbits/README.md

 The project itself is licensed under the GPLv3 and several portions of it under MIT.
 Users of any part of this Code must therefore abide by the conditions of all licences which covered it as they received it.

-Aside from that, feel free to use this Wallpaper at your favourite party, event, video, stream, etc.
+Feel free to use this Wallpaper at your favourite party, event, video, stream, etc.
-Please just remember to include a link to THIS repository or the Steam-Page.
+Please just remember to include a link to THIS repository or the Steam-Page (urls above).
 Thanks 🙂